LakinduVirajith/FurGuard---Mobile-Backend/README.md

 Experience real-time updates and notifications through WebSocket programming.
 Receive instant alerts about your pets' activities, reminders, and community interactions, enhancing your overall user experience.

-## Amazon S3 Integration for Effortless Pet Image Management
+## Real-time Firebase Storage Integration for Effortless Pet Image Management

-FurGuard enhances your pet management experience by seamlessly integrating with Amazon S3, a cloud storage service.
-This integration allows you to effortlessly upload, retrieve, and manage pet images, ensuring your furry companions are showcased in all their glory.
+Elevate your pet management experience with FurGuard's integrated Firebase Storage solution.
+This powerful integration empowers you to effortlessly upload, retrieve, and manage your cherished pet images in the cloud, ensuring that your furry companions shine in all their glory.

 ## Integration with Swapper API